YYBer/Cub3d/_TODO.md

 TOFIX: sometimes on run the 0's in the map are 8's!!
 TOFIX: worlds are mirrored!
-TODO : handle that first lines in map file can come in any order and can have any number of newlines between them [GRAHAM] DONE : take texture names from map file [GRAHAM]
-TODO : load textures as an array of mlx images [GRAHAM] TODO : map error checking (make sure has surrounding wall, player position is there, can handle different line lengths and spaces within the map) [YUANYING]
+TODO : handle that first lines in map file can come in any order and can have any number of newlines between them [GRAHAM] TODO : map error checking (make sure has surrounding wall, player position is there, can handle different line lengths and spaces within the map) [YUANYING]
 TODO : The left and right arrow keys of the keyboard must allow you to look left and right in the maze TODO : detect whether we see N E S W of a wall and provide the right texture (current we only detect NS and EW using 'side' variable)
-TODO : use player position (N E S W) on map to set 'dir.x' and 'dir.y' in main.c 'init_m' function TODO : tidy up and refactor code into 5 function per file, then norminette TODO : leak checks, free correct resources for every 'exit' command (currently it seems MLX42 itself leaks)
+TODO : use player position (N E S W) on map to set 'dir.x' and 'dir.y' in main.c 'init_m' function TODO : tidy up and refactor code into 5 functions per file, then norminette TODO : leak checks, free correct resources for every 'exit' command (currently it seems MLX42 itself leaks)

 ## Bonus